-A Nest Thermostat is the perfect way to keep your home comfortable, no matter what the season or weather.
-With features designed around maximizing efficiency, convenience and comfort, a Nest Thermostat is an excellent choice to help you manage your energy use — saving you money in the process.
+A Nest Thermostat is an excellent tool for keeping your home comfortable, no matter what the season or weather.
+With a number of innovative features meant to maximize efficiency, convenience and comfort, a Nest Thermostat is an excellent choice to help you manage your energy use — lowering your monthly bills in the process.

-That’s why more homeowners are considering adding devices like a Nest to their HVAC system.
-If you want to put in a Nest for your own home, call your nearest expert for smart thermostat installation in Norton.
+That’s why more homeowners are considering adding devices like a Nest to their homes.
+To add one to your home, get in touch with an expert for smart thermostat installation in Norton.

 1. Resetting Your Nest Thermostat